How to block network traffic with Azure Virtual Network Manager - Azure portal

 Verify security admin rules

 Go to the Networking settings for a virtual machine in the one of the virtual networks you applied the security admin rules to.
 If you don't have one, deploy a test virtual machine into one of the virtual networks.
-You'll now see a new section below the network security group rules about security rules applied by Azure Virtual Network Manager.
+The virtual machine has a new section below the network security group rules including security rules applied by Azure Virtual Network Manager.

 Learn more about Security admin rules.